iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 1 reviews"/>
 </p>

+> First time code didn't work.
+Now stuck at that point.
+Should be option to resend a code.<br> :date: __2020-09-06 22:38:04__

+> Absolute garbage.
+It doesn't stay active on your phone.
+I have to restart my phone when I'm out and about several times so absolutely no point.
+Doesn't work.<br> :date: __2020-09-03 15:30:42__

 > Eats batter, very very badly.
 45% battery usage over 2 hrs.<br> :date: __2020-08-17 00:03:46__